-assign t Limits by Level of Support.
-Based on an assessment process and/or other factors, participants and to funding levels that are limits on the maximum dollar amount of waiver services.
-In the information specified above.
+Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, participants a assigned to funding levels that are limits on the maximum dollar amount of waiver services.
+Furnish the information specified above.
 Other Type of Limit.
 The state employs another type of limit.
-Descr be the limit and furnish the information specified above.
+Describe the limit and furnish the information specified above.